 FastOcean APD System: Fast Repetition Rate (FRR) fluorometry provides a non-intrusive and non-destructive method for probing photosynthesis by phytoplankton.

-Act2-based laboratory and FerryBox systems: Act2 & the FastOcean FRR fluorometer can be combined to produce a highly automated system for probing oxygenic photosynthesis by phytoplankton.
+Act2-based Laboratory System: Act2 & the FastOcean FRR fluorometer can be combined to produce a highly automated system for probing oxygenic photosynthesis by phytoplankton.

 The ALGAE-Wader & Pro provides real-time display of key Chlorophyll parameters necessary for water quality monitoring.
 As well as being very sensitive, these fluorometer sensors are optimised to provide low noise results.